crobertsbmw/RobertsAB/README.md

 Instead of rendering your template with `render` or `render_to_response` use the `render` method on the `Experiment` object

-    def landingPage(request, error_msg=''):
+    def landingPage(request):
         exp = Experiment.objects.get(name='landingColor')
         return exp.render(request, {})

-or

-    def landingPage(request, error_msg=''):
-        exp = Experiment.objects.get(name='landingColor')
-        random = ''.join(random.choice(string.ascii_lowercase + string.digits) for _ in range(16))
-        return exp.render(request, {
-            'error_msg': error_msg,
-            'random': random,
-        })

-Rendering your template with the experiments render method will assign the user a Test and set some cookies to keep track of which Test they have been assigned, and consequently, which template will be rendered (until the user deletes their cookies and gets a new Test issued).
+Rendering your template with the experiment's `render` method will assign the user a `Test` and set some cookies to keep track of which `Test` they have been assigned, and consequently, which template will be rendered (until the user deletes their cookies and gets a new Test issued).

 AB tests need to have a Goal.
 We are testing to see which template accomplishes our goal.
 Somewhere in your code you should call the `achieveGoal(request, response)` method on the experiment object.